jhoelzel/jhoelzel.github.io/about.md

 I grew up with the internet, uploaded my first websites to geocities, was tech-admin of a lot of bulletin boards and have been doing professional code since 2003.
 After trying to build my first start-up in 2006 I realized that they just won’t come only because I built it.
 Therefore, I have a bachelor economical psychology, which helps me immensely with team leadership and communication but also allows me to view the product from multiple perspectives.

-What started out as WordPress ans ASP.NET agency with server hosting in 2007 has long since evolved into full service consultancy and freelancing services with clients throughout the globe.
+What started out as WordPress and ASP.NET agency with server hosting in 2007 has long since evolved into full service consultancy and freelancing services with clients throughout the globe.
 I started working when Servers where still mostly dedicated, have lived the revolution of virtual servers, made a short stop at serverless tech and am now invested in the kubernetes ecosystem and its containers.

 **My preferred clouds are Azure and AWS**, but I have worked on others **and** also like to tame **bare-metal** and everything in-between.
 I love solving difficult issues and have worked on multi cloud deployments before.